 Vision Training Exercises

 Vision training has been shown to drastically improve eyesight in those with common vision conditions.
 Astigmatism is no exception.
-In just a few minutes a day of doing eye exercises, it is possible to improve your blurred vision.
+By spending just a few minutes a day of doing eye exercises, it is possible to improve your blurred vision.

 There are numerous vision exercises available online (especially on YouTube), but we’ll get you started with this super simple one.
 This exercise will help strengthen the eye and help the eye focus.